 A CDN or Content Delivery Network sounds a lot more technical than it is.
 Actually, it’s a very technical process but you don’t have to worry about the details.
 What a CDN does is deliver the content on your food blog to people all over the world in a more efficient manner.
 The benefits include a faster experience for users and less bandwidth usage on your server.
 Your visitors spend less time waiting for your recipe pages to load and you never run out of bandwidth (and potentially incur charges) on your hosting plan.
 CloudFlare, the world's most popular CDN doesn't actually require a plugin to be installed but it's a handy one-click install if you prefer the easier option.
 And the CloudFlare plugin is required if you want to take advantage of the excellent Automatic Platform Optimization (APO) services (paid).
 The plugin also lets you purge the cache directly inside WordPress and set up firewall rules with ease.

-Another option that creates a super fast user experience for your blog is a new performance optimization tool called NitroPack.
-NitroPack is a tool that combines CDN, lazy loading, caching, and many other services that you normally need multiple tools to perform.
+Another option that creates a super-fast user experience for your blog is a new performance optimization tool called NitroPack.
+This plugin combines CDN, lazy loading, caching, and many other services that you normally need multiple tools to perform.
 It’s not cheap, but it can save you money in the long run.
 I highly recommend the service to bloggers who are already making money from their blogs and can afford to invest in performance.

 However, these plugins are very popular and it's worth testing them out to see how they perform.
 Choose from the WordPress repository.